I've been asked this question several times lately. Rest assured, I've got all the yummy details!

-Can I reuse the bases?
+Can I reuse the holders?

-Are the bases safe for the oven?
+Are the holders safe for the oven?

 I’d like to bring my cone cakes to a party.
 How should I transport them?

-Place the cone cakes - in their bases - in a Tupperware–type container that has a completely flat bottom, or cake box with cardboard bottom.
+Place the cone cakes - in the holders - in a Tupperware–type container that has a completely flat bottom, or cake box with cardboard bottom.
 It’s important that the cone cakes don’t have any room to slide around.
 If there’s space around the cone cakes, try using a kitchen towel to fill in the extra space.
 In the car, place them on the floor, not on a seat.

 Can I purchase other colors?